 Extensive survey coverage in November showed low to moderate vulnerability with petrels and albatrosses present.
-December demonstrates lower levels of seabird vulnerability, with high vulnerability concentrated around the Islands, particularly for black-browed albatross, Magellanic and rockhopper penguins and prions.
+December demonstrates high levels of seabird vulnerability around the southern reaches of the licence areas particularly for black-browed albatross, Magellanic and rockhopper penguins and prions.

-Based on the findings of this survey and the conclusions presented in the publication (White et al., 2001), the Austral summer months have the highest overall vulnerability for the seabird species in the waters surrounding the Falklands, although the licence area is a considerable distance from the Falkland Islands and there are no periods of 'High' seabird vulnerability throughout the year.
+Based on the findings of this survey and the conclusions presented in the publication (White et al, 2001), the Austral summer months of December through to February have the highest overall vulnerability for the seabird species in the waters surrounding the Falklands.
 July and the winter months are the period of lowest overall vulnerability.
 Highest vulnerability coincides with the breeding season for most seabird species on the Falklands.

 Concentrations of seabirds in coastal waters are more vulnerable to the effects of surface pollution than in all other areas.
-Deeper waters to the north are of lower vulnerability than the shallower waters to the south.
+Deeper waters to the north of the licence area are of lower vulnerability than the shallower waters to the south.